 The power supply is also a crucial part.
 You must make sure to use a brand-name, quality-assured power supply.
 A bad quality power supply may output an unstable voltage that may be higher than the working voltage of the LED strip, thus burning the LED strip.

 And make sure that the power of the LED strip does not exceed the rated maximum capacity of the power supply.
 To ensure that the voltage can work more stable for a more extended period, we generally recommend that the power of the LED strip should not exceed 80% of the rated maximum capacity of the power supply.
+For more information about power supply, you can read How To Choose the Right LED Power Supply.

 5. Heat Dissipation